richardcocks/passwordgen/README.md

 In the case where we're first generating `byte[]` with our character set, we've arranged our character set so we can cheaply determine if there is a special character.
 We just have to look at the value of the byte pre-lookup to see if it is `55` or higher, since `55` to `63` are all special characters.

-For the case where we're using `GetItems`, we have to reverse it, and check `char.IsAsciiLetterOrDigit`.

-We can then compare that count against the requested minimum symbols.
+For the case where we're using `GetItems`, we have to count `char.IsAsciiLetterOrDigit` and take that from our password length, then compare that count against the requested minimum symbols.

 ```csharp
 [BenchmarkCategory("Vulnerable"), Benchmark()]